 15. Stone Creek Chutes: Comparable to terrain you see in ski movies, the Stone Creek Chutes are far enough away that you’ll feel like you have them all to yourself.
 Accessed by going to the top of Cinch Express Lift and taking Red Buffalo Trail down, at skiers’ right, keep an eye out for the upper gate which takes you over a rock band lined with several options of chute drop-ins.

-Now that you know the best runs to get on, find everything you need to plan your trip to Beaver Creek on their website.
+Now that you know the best runs to get on, find everything you need on their site to plan your trip to Beaver Creek.

 Originally written by RootsRated for Rent Skis.